Left behind in an emergency: Addressing the accessibility gap

 These last five years have taught us a whole new range of climate-related vocabulary—from heat domes to atmospheric rivers and polar vortexes.

 Flooding in Abbotsford, B.C..
-Atmospheric rivers in 2021 led to major highway closures, collapsed bridges, and the evacuation of thousands of residents from flooded areas throughout southwest B.C.
+Atmospheric rivers in 2021 led to highway closures, collapsed bridges, and the evacuation of thousands of residents from flooded areas throughout southwest B.C.
 (Province of British Columbia / Flickr)

 Quebec experienced its worst wildfire season in over 100 years, impacting 26 communities in the province.
 The smoke from these fires drifted into the northeastern and midwestern parts of the United States.
 (Anthony Quintano)